Bullet hit squib: Costume considerations for blood squib effects

 Behind-the-scenes look of an actor wearing scrubs as the stunt costume for a movie with six blown open "bullet holes" and fake blood stains.

 Stage clothes modified for actors playing characters killed on screen are modified to conceal special effects equipment such as squibs and wiring, such as the holed and bloodied scrub top shown in the adjacent image.
-When preparing these costumes, considerations include script and scene requirements, how easily squibs can be integrated, aesthetics, lighting conditions and budget constraints.
+When preparing these costumes, considerations include script and scene requirements, how easily squibs can be integrated, hidden and seen before and after triggering respectively, aesthetics, lighting conditions and budget constraints.
 As a result, they play an important role as a figurative canvas, portraying violence and death through bursts of blood, frayed bullet holes and the stains.
 For gunshot wounds depicted on bare skin, prosthetics may be used instead.
 Several "distress doubles" or "stunt" costumes with pre-scored bullet holes are usually prepared for main characters to accommodate multiple takes and camera angles.
 These copies may be a size or two larger to cover for the additional equipment and padding.
-Additionally, a "hero" costume is used for earlier scenes and close-ups without squibs.
+Additionally, a "hero" or "picture" costume is used for earlier scenes and close-ups without squibs.